zrodeheffer98/portfolio/README.md

 Outside of work I have many personal projects that I have completed to help my understanding related to sports and daily fantasty sports/sports betting.
 Nothing frustrates me more than making decisions without some data to back it up.
 I have found these personal projects to be the area where I learn and grow the most.
 Every single project stems from a question I have and that question often leads to me discovering new methodolgies and packages to aid in data analysis.

 This repository is meant to showcase skills in proper data handling and data analysis and share projects that I am passionate about.
 This repository also helps keep me accountable and helps track my growth in data analysis.

+Above you can see my first polished project "Predictive Shot Model" which utilizes machine learning to predict the total shots an NHL player will have in a game.